Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care in Lewiston, Utah, is a bit more costly than other types of senior living due to the intensive care provided, but it is still more affordable compared to larger cities in the state.
 The peaceful setting and lower demand in rural areas contribute to the relatively lower costs in Lewiston compared to more urbanized areas.

-Sunrise Park Assisted Living specializes in providing dementia and Alzheimer’s care in Cache county, Utah.
-It can accommodate a maximum of 12 older adults.
-Sunrise Park Assisted Living provides luxury amenities that include individual meal planning, emergency call response system and physical, occupational and speech therapy to any seniors with dementia who reside in Lewiston, UT and nearby areas.
-Sunrise Park Assisted Living is located at 53 South Main, 84320 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Sunrise Park Assisted Living excels at providing memory care in Cache county, Utah.
+It can accommodate no more than 12 senior citizens.
+Sunrise Park Assisted Living offers luxury amenities that include wandering prevention system, dressing and grooming assistance and mental games to any seniors who reside in Lewiston, UT and nearby areas.
+Sunrise Park Assisted Living is situated at 53 South Main, 84320 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.

-Maple Springs Senior Living is a new dementia care center that has capacity of 42 older adults with dementia.
-Maple Springs Senior Living includes amenities such as medication administration and storage, anytime toileting help and on-site occupational and physical therapy services.
-It is situated at 350 East 2200 North, and can provide Alzheimer's care to North Logan, UT older adults with dementia.
+Maple Springs Senior Living is a new memory care center with capacity of 42 seniors with dementia.
+Maple Springs Senior Living offers services such as management of medication, 24/7 toileting assistance and aid with dining and meal choices.
+It is situated at 350 East 2200 North, and can offer memory care to North Logan, UT seniors.
 Maple Springs Senior Living has a license in Utah to provide care, with license number 465186.

 When considering how to pay for memory care in Lewiston, Utah, one of the first questions many families ask is whether Medicare will help cover the costs.
 Memory care refers to specialized care for individuals with Alzheimer’s disease, dementia, or other memory-related conditions.
 This type of care often requires a higher level of attention and assistance than what is provided in traditional assisted living or home care settings.
 Understanding the financial options available for memory care in Lewiston can be complex, but it’s crucial for planning ahead and ensuring the best care for loved ones.